gipso/.github/profile/README.md

 ## Hi there 👋

 We are a research group dedicated to studying life (🌱) from the perspective of time (⏳), which includes the study of sleep and biological rhythms.
-Our team is composed of hospitable researchers, from different areas of knowledge, who value interdisciplinarity and horizontality in the discussion and development of science.
+Our team is composed of welcoming  researchers, from different areas of knowledge, who value interdisciplinarity and horizontality in the discussion and development of science.

 Get to know us better at [each.usp.br/gipso](http://each.usp.br/gipso).

+See also other GIPSO repositories hosted by other GitHub organizations:

+* [`ropensci/mctq`](https://github.com/ropensci/mctq): ☀ R package for the Munich ChronoType Questionnaire

 ---